Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some medicines and herbal supplements can harm your liver.
 To protect yourself:

 Check with your doctor or pharmacist before taking anything that you buy over the counter.

 Learn the generic and brand names for over-the-counter products that may affect your liver.
 Be especially aware of the many combination medicines that contain acetaminophen.

-Make sure to tell any doctor who prescribes medication for you that you have hepatitis C.
+Make sure to tell any doctor who prescribes medicine for you that you have hepatitis C.

-If you have cirrhosis, consult your provider for specific instructions.
+If you have cirrhosis, get specific instructions from your provider.

 If you are overweight, lose weight.
 Fatty liver can cause the same damage as alcohol.

 It is important to get tested for hepatitis A and hepatitis B. If you are not immune to these, ask your doctor about getting vaccinated against them.